The Song of the South Pacific: Fiji & the Mamanuca Islands

 The Tiger IV, South Sea Cruises

-By 9am we were back at Denarau Marina and boarding the Tiger IV, the high-speed catamaran that would ferry us to Mana Island where the Seaspray was waiting.
-It was about a 90-minute ride with scenic stops along the way at the tiny little dots of sand known as South Sea Island, Bounty Island, Treasure Island and Beachcomber Island (all as perfect-looking as they sound).
-At each stop, passengers were transferred by jetty to and from the islands.
-Some for day trips, others to stay at the small resorts on each island.
+It’s a 90-minute ride with scenic stops along the way at the tiny little dots of sand known as South Sea Island, Bounty Island, Treasure Island, and Beachcomber Island (all as perfect-looking as they sound).

-On my last trip I’d learned that the Captain’s Lounge upgrade on the boat was well worth the $27 round trip expense for access to the air-conditioned upper deck cabin complete with free drinks and snacks.
-As we entered the Captain’s Lounge we met Ma, our hostess and Cruise Director for the ride out to and back from Mana Island.
-Along the ride she gave some interesting history about the area and announced each island as we stopped.
+As we enter the Captain’s Lounge we meet Ma, our hostess and Cruise Director for the ride out to and back from Mana Island.
+Along the ride, she gives some interesting history about the area and announces each island as we stop.

 The Seaspray South Sea Cruises Fiji